CircleCI-Public/sagemaker-deploy-examples/post.md

 * Environment Variables
 * Models
 * Deploying model to SageMaker using the Orb
+* Checking in on your model Release
 * Conclusion

-The focus of this article is to illustrate how to use the [AWS SageMaker Orb](https://circleci.com/developer/orbs/orb/circleci/aws-sagemaker) to orchestrate model deployment to endpoints across your environments.
-The example project repository allows you to train a new model package version and then deploy it across multiple environments.
+This tutorial guides you on how to use the [AWS SageMaker Orb](https://circleci.com/developer/orbs/orb/circleci/aws-sagemaker) to orchestrate model deployment to endpoints across different environments.
+It also shows how to use the CircleCI platform to monitor and manage promotions and rollbacks.
+The [example project](https://github.com/CircleCI-Public/sagemaker-deploy-examples) repository allows you to train a new model package version and then deploy it across multiple environments.

-You can find the code for the tutorial in [this](https://github.com/CircleCI-Public/sagemaker-deploy-examples) Github repository.

 ## Setting up a Release Integration Token

+First you'll want to setup a Release Integration token, so you can leverage the CircleCI UI to monitor your releases.
+(Please note that you must be an org admin to do this).
 Navigate to the **Releases** section.
 Select **Add Release Environment**.

 ![Blank Releases](images/blank-releases.png)